FactomProject/factom-docs/wallet/includes/_backup-your-wallets.md

 ![Settings Button](/images/wallet_147.png)

-Next, scroll down to the bottom of the page until you see the "Restore a Seed".
+Next, scroll down to the bottom of the page until you see "Restore a Seed".
 You can click the orange button to proceed from here.

 ![Restore Button](/images/wallet_148.png)